emmanuelgautier/awesome-dockerfiles/go/README.md

-# Next App Dockerfile Example
+# Go server Dockerfile Example

 ## Description

-This repository provides a Dockerfile example for containerizing a Next app.
+This repository provides a Dockerfile example for containerizing a Go server.

 ## Getting Started